Please note that if you use our service via a marketplace, the answers to some of these FAQs might not be applicable.

 Logging: Papertrail, Loggly, LogEntries, Splunk, Stackdriver, CloudWatch

-Kafka Connect lets you integrate other systems with Kafka.
-You can add a data source which allows you to consume data from that source and store it in Kafka, or the other way around, have all data in a topic sent to another system for processing or storage.
+Kafka Connect allows integration with other systems and Kafka.
+You can add a data source that allows you to consume data from that source and store it in Kafka.
+Alternatively, all data in a topic can be sent to another system for processing or storage.
 There are many possibilities that Kafka Connect gives, and it's easy to get started since there are already a lot of connectors available.

 More information can be found here.

 Yes, we can install your custom Kafka connector for you, just send us an email.
 The connector will only be available for internal use on your cluster.

 Yes, for dedicated plans.